Pavel-Hrdina/Zettlkasten/Journal/2024-Mar-03 - Daily Stoic Reflection.md

 2. **What did I do wrong?**

-	Today, I didn't spend as much time as I could with my fiends, I have been too fixeted on people.
+	Today, I didn't spend as much time as I could with my fiends, I have been too fixated on people.

 4. **What duty remains undone?**

+	Today, you didn't have any duty to do.

-5. **How will I improve tomorrow?**
+6. **How will I improve tomorrow?**

+	Tomorrow, I will give my 110%, and I will continue in practicing the [[4 Virtues]].

 ## Other Methods